HKH515/VLN56/README.md

 Example

 ```
-> add John Appleseed
+> add
+Do you want to add a Computer Scientists, Computer or connection between Computer Scientist and a Computer?
+(1) Computer Scientist
+(2) Computer
+(3) Connection between Computer Scientist and a Computer
+> 1
-You will be asked to enter information about the person
+You will be asked to enter information about the person.
 Please write the name of the person:
+> Leia Organa
 Please write the profession of the person:
-> Software Tester
+> Princess
-Please write a description of the person:
+Please write a description of the person, can be left blank if you desire:
-> This may be a very detailed description.
+>
 Please write the year that the person was born:
-> 1984
+> 32
 Please write the year that the person died, if the person is still alive enter 0:
-> 2011
+> 0
 Enter the sex of the person:
 (m) Male
 (f) Female
 (o) Other
-> m
+> f

 ```
 or

 ```
-add
+> add
+Do you want to add a Computer Scientists, Computer or connection between Computer Scientist and a Computer?
+(1) Computer Scientist
+(2) Computer
+(3) Connection between Computer Scientist and a Computer
+> 2
-You will be asked to enter information about the person
+You will be asked to enter information about the computer.
-Please write the name of the person:
+Please enter the name of the computer:
+> Nintendo
+Please enter the construction year of the computer:
-> John Appleseed
+> 1980
-Please write the profession of the person:
+Please enter the type of the computer:
+> Electronic
+Was the computer built?
+0 for No
+1 for Yes
-> Software Tester
+> 1
-Please write a description of the person:
+Please write some description of the computer, can be left blank if desired:
-> This is a very detailed description.
-Please write the year that the person was born:
-> 1984
-Please write the year that the person died, if the person is still alive enter 0:
-> 2011
-Enter the sex of the person:
-(m) Male
-(f) Female
-(o) Other
-> m
+> Super Mario Brothers is the best ever!
 ```

 ###list